Registering your Cellular Booster

 This page is now gone from the internet, presumably, the new FCC doesn't like sliced bread or care about boosters.

-What is required to Register?
+What is required to register?

 All the registration forms we tracked down request some subset of the following information - owner’s name, operator’s name (if different), contact phone number, booster make, model, and serial number, date of initial operation, and installed location.